Enos Mills: Naturalist and author

 Mills authored several articles and books on nature and Estes Park area, beginning in the first decade of the 20th century.
 Inspired by his trips in the wilderness, he wrote books, like Story of a Thousand Year Pine (1909).
 He wrote about the animals and their habitats, and the geology of the Rocky Mountains.
 His speeches generally focused on the lives of trees, forestry issues, preservation of natural lands, and the lives of wild animals.
 Often in his speeches and written articles he encouraged people of all ages to get outside and into nature.

 His photographs illustrated the articles that he wrote about Longs Peak.
 He also wrote poetry.
 He was appointed government lecturer by President Theodore Roosevelt.
 Mills lectured and wrote books throughout the rest of his life.
 He wrote 15 books.

 Rocky Mountain National Park

 Mills led the fight to preserve the area around Longs Peak as a national park, and used his speeches, his writing, and photography to lobby for the park.
+His photo of the Estes valley from Mount Olympus, published in Wild Life on the Rockies, is an example of his advocacy.
 He wanted a park of about 1,000 square miles that would cover the area from Wyoming to Pikes Peak.
 Mills was aided by the Sierra Club, Daughters of the American Revolution, American Civic Association, the General Federation of Women's Clubs and especially, Freelan Oscar Stanley (founder of the Stanley Hotel).
 President Woodrow Wilson signed into law the bill that made the Rocky Mountain National Park the tenth national park on January 26, 1915.
 It was 352.5 square miles.
 He was called the "Father of Rocky Mountain National Park" by several newspapers published reporting the passage and signing of the Rocky Mountain National Park Act in 1915, including the Denver Post.